 Nikon D50 Digital SLR

-My first SLR and a very nice piece of kit.
-SLR stands for single lense reflex which basically means you see directly through the lens when looking through the viewfinder.
-This means you see the zoom level and focus while you are planning your shot.
-I've got an 18-55mm general purpose lens and a 70-300mm zoom for wildlife and far away objects such as the Moon.
-A tripod is almost pretty much essential for clear shots at a distance or in lower light, or for long exposures like fireworks you simply have to have a tripod.
+My first SLR and a great camera, most of the images on my website were taken with the D50.
+Previously I had a cheap point-n-shoot with dodgy battery life and pretty amatuer results, upgrading to a proper SLR helped me take control of the process, as well as providing a far higher quality lens, and thus aquire far better images.
+SLR stands for single lense reflex which basically means you see directly through the lens when looking through the viewfinder, this means you see the zoom level and focus while you are planning your shot.
+I've got an 18-55mm general purpose lens and a 70-300mm zoom for wildlife and far away objects.
+A tripod is pretty much essential for clear shots at a distance or in lower light, or for long exposures like fireworks you simply have to have a tripod.

 The camera gives full manual control of all the usual features such as shutter speed, aperture (F-numbers) and ISO sensitivity.
 A top speed of 4000th of a second for capturing crystal clear action and up to 30 sec's long exposure or using bulb mode the shutter can be held for 30 minutes.
 I have a remote control for triggering the shutter open and close when using bulb mode for star trails and similar projects.